shawnmlevin/Datasets/!_README.md

 # Datasets
-## here are some datasets I've used to visualize.
-Below is the list of files and their source when initially pulled.
+Below are some datasets I've used to visualize.
+Below is the link to the data, the source and the related visualization